Seifalla/C-AI-Puzzle-Solver/README.md

 Program execution instructions:

 •	This program runs on Linux 4.4.0-34-generic x86_64 (DMB 005)

-•	All the files must be in the same directory.
+•	All the files must be in the same directory

 •	Compile using the command: g++ atomic.cpp

 •	Run as: ./a.out